populationgenomics/production-pipelines/README.md

 ### Motivation

-A pipeline can be represented as a set of stages with dependency interrelashionships (i.e. a directed acyclic graph of stages).
+A pipeline can be represented as a set of stages with dependency interrelationships (i.e. a directed acyclic graph of stages).
 Hail Batch has a concept of jobs that can depend on each other; however, a Hail Batch job corresponds to only one bash script that is run on a cloud VM, which doesn't always solve a higher-level task in the application domain.
-For example, a pipeline stage called "genotype" can include multiple jobs that generate intervals, partition input, run a genotyping tool on each partition in parallel, gather outputs, and perform some post-processing.
-However, a user might want to treat it as one "stage" that sits between an "alignment" stage and a "joint calling" stage.
+In contrast, a pipeline stage called "genotype" can include multiple jobs that generate intervals, partition input, run a genotyping tool on each partition in parallel, gather outputs, and perform some post-processing.
+A user might want to treat it as one "stage" that sits between an "alignment" stage and a "joint calling" stage.

 At the CPG, we also want to permanently record outputs of some stages (e.g. individual CRAM and GVCF files, fingerprints, a joint-called matrix table).
-Specifically, store them on buckets according to the storage policy, and add entries into the sample-metadata database.
-And later on rerun a pipeline explicitly saying it whether to pick or re-write existing results.
-We also want to be able to start the pipeline from a specific stage, making the pipeline assume that all previous stages are finished successfully; or run the pipeline only up to a specific stage.
+Specifically, we store those results on buckets according to the storage policy and add entries into the sample metadata database.
+When rerunning a pipeline, we want to explicitly control whether to reuse existing results.
+We also want to be able to start the pipeline from a specific stage, making the pipeline assume that all previous stages have finished successfully; or run the pipeline only up to a specific stage.

 Motivated by that, we designed the `cpg_pipes` package.
 It implementes a concept of `Stage` that can act on a `Target`: e.g. a `Sample`, a `Project`, or a `Cohort`.
 For example, a stage that performs read alignment to produce a CRAM file would act on a sample, and a stage that performs joint-calling would act on an entire cohort.

-Each stage declares paths to the outputs it would produce by implementing abstract `expected_result()` method; and it also defines how jobs are added into Hail Batch using `queue_jobs()` method.
+Each stage declares paths to the outputs it would produce by implementing the abstract `expected_result()` method; and it also defines how jobs are added into Hail Batch using the `queue_jobs()` method.

-Overall classes and objects relashionships look like as follows on a diagram:
+Overall classes and object relationships look as follows:

 ![uml](docs/classes.png)

 ### Building pipelines

-To declare a stage, inherit a class from `SampleStage`, `ProjectStage`, or `CohortStage`, implement the abstract methods, and wrap the class with a `@stage` decorator:
+To declare a stage, derive a class from `SampleStage`, `ProjectStage`, or `CohortStage`, implement the abstract methods, and wrap the class with a `@stage` decorator:

 ```python
 from cpg_pipes.pipeline.pipeline import stage